rajakolluru/cheniledocs.github.io/pages/developer-docs.md

 # Developer documentation

 These guides focus on implementing Chenile services and safely extending their runtime behavior.
-Use the sidebar to move between them and the release notes.
+Use the Developer docs sidebar to move between guides, or the Docs menu to switch to release notes.

 ## Services &amp; security